 It has not been possible to go underground at Chatterley Whitfield for many years because the passages are flooded.

-More recently, Stoke-on-Trent City Council, as landowner, has imposed severe restrictions on visiting Whitfield because of concerns over safety.
+In 2018 Stoke-on-Trent City Council, as landowner, imposed severe restrictions on visiting Chatterley Whitfield because of concerns over safety.
 Some buildings are in a dangerous condition and almost all buildings are closed for the foreseeable future.

 Currently, the only way for members of the public to visit the site is on the annual Heritage Open Day which is usually in September.
-On open day there is access to the Deployment Centre, and at present (2017) Lamp House and a small winding House.
+At present on open day there is access to the Deployment Centre, and a small winding House.
 All the other buildings can be viewed on the designated SAFE ROUTE.

 As a member of’Friends of Chatterley Whitfield’ you are allowed access every Thursday morning between 09.30 and 11.30 hrs, and on arranged Working Party days.
 (Usually on Saturdays – Details posted on the Facebook Page, Members Newsletter and email).
 All members must be accompanied by a committee member and must contact the chair or secretary so arrangements can be made to have our new building available.